Shantom/DailyDungeon/README.md

 ### Controls

-Players completely control via voice.
-Feedbacks include Alexa voice and display, if there is a screen on the device.
+Players completely control the game via voice.
+Feedbacks include Alexa voice, and display, if there is a screen on the device.

 ## Game Elements